Nidllah/mk3s-nozzle-wipe/README.md

 | What | Change |
 |---|---|
 | Cooldown | Parts fan cools nozzle to 170°C before shutting down |
+The printer already retracts 3-4mm when print end, this helps cool the nozzle faster and reduce oozing.

 This is how my PRINT_END look like: